 Natural Sciences 15 credits

-Required: Math& 146 and 10 credits in physical, biological and/or earth science, including at least one lab course.
+Required: MATH& 146 plus 10 credits in physical, biological and/or earth science.
+One course must include a lab.

 Social Sciences 15 credits

-Required: Econ& 201, 202 and 5 credits in an additional social science course.
+Required: ECON& 201 AND 202 and 5 credits in an additional social science course.

 • WSU requires POLS& 202